stennety/mywebsite/_posts/2020-05-24-SiegeBreaker.md

 <img src="../images/decoyRouting.png" alt="Figure 1 from PETS paper" width="1800"/>

 Decoy Routing is a censorship evasion mechanism that that uses "friendly" routers in the Internet as proxy servers.
 As they are routers, it becomes very difficult to block them.
+Do take note of the jurisdiction within the censor's control and that the decoy router lies outside it.

 ---